nishantjr/dafny-semantics/report/report.md

 state of the program to the final empty state constitutes an execution of a program under a K semantics.

--   Motivation (Why reimplement dafny in K)
-    -   Semantics-first approach
-    -   Avoids translation to Boogie
-    -   Towards a language-agnostic framework for verification via
-        > invariants
-    -   Xxx something about how rewriting is easy to understand??
--   Implementation
-    -   What subset of Dafny do we implement
-    -   Explain a few of the rules (main, if, while, assert, \#abstract,
-        > assume)
 -   Future work
     -   Expanding the subset of dafny we handle
     -   Sharing a definition for both execution and verification